cilium/cilium/Documentation/operations/upgrade.rst

   the Helm option ``bpf.hostRouting=true`` can be used.
 If the underlying kernel does not implement the needed BPF features, then the agent will fallback and rely on host routing automatically.
+* For the agent, operator, clustermesh-apiserver and hubble-relay, the gops listener has been mapped to fixed ports instead of port auto-binding.
+Meaning, the agent's gops server will listen on 9890, the operator on 9891, the clustermesh-apiserver on 9892, and hubble-relay on port 9893 by default.
+If needed, the port can also be remapped for each through using the ``--gops-port`` flag.

 .. _1.9_helm_options: